37th Johnson & Johnson Virtual Hockey Day - 2021!

 The Shoot for a Cure Campaign raises money to reduce, treat, and cure brain and spinal cord injuries through research, awareness, and prevention.

-Shoot for a Cure supports research that facilitates recovery and re-integration into the community through investments in neurorecovery projects, neuroprotection projects, standardization of treatment, early interventions that reduce secondary damage and improved access to treatment.
+Shoot for a Cure supports research that facilitates recovery and re-integration into the community through investments in neurorecovery projects, neuroprotection projects, standardization of treatment, early interventions that reduce secondary damage, and improved access to treatment.

-Shoot for a Cure exists to raise awareness and assist in prevention and cure of neurotrauma injuries.
+Shoot for a Cure exists to raise awareness and assist in the prevention and cure of neurotrauma injuries.
 Through on-location seminars Shoot for a Cure instills principles of respect and safe play values in sport today to bring awareness to neurotrauma injuries.

 Canadian and American Spinal Research Organizations

 CSRO and ASRO are dedicated to the improvement of the physical quality of life for peoples with a spinal cord injury and those related neurological deficits, through targeted medical and scientific research.